Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     mediaController.RequestAsync(new PlaybackCommand(MediaControlPlaybackCommand.Play));
     ```

-2. To process the received command on the server side, add an event handler to the `PlaybackCommandReceived` event of the [Tizen.Multimedia.Remoting.MediaControlServer](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControlServer.html) class:
+2. To process the received command on the server side, add an event handler to the `PlaybackActionCommandReceived` event of the [Tizen.Multimedia.Remoting.MediaControlServer](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControlServer.html) class:

     ```csharp
     MediaControlServer.PlaybackActionCommandReceived += (s, e) =>